 Image credit: Hyde Park Barracks | Facebook

-If you’re wanting to stay on shore, Hyde Park Barracks is a great option for families looking to brush up on their knowledge of Aussie convicts and penal settlement.
-Kids can plug into a tailored audio guide and activity trail, and see how life was lived back then, trying out old hammocks and all.
+If you’re wanting to stay on shore, Hyde Park Barracks is a great option for families looking to brush up on their knowledge of Aussie convicts and penal settlements.
+Kids can plug into a tailored audio guide and activity trail, cosy up in a hammock amid a heritage building, and see how life was lived back then at the Elizabeth Farm, hand-washing laundry and all.

 Sydney Opera House